 A log grader is the person who inspects logs and grades them.
 He also estimates the amount of value or marketable content in the pulpwood or logs found within a log deck, millpond, sorting yards, and other similar locations.

 Would you make a good log grader?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 A log grader evaluates the characteristics of logs and then determines their grades thanks to the use of established criteria.
 The grader will also record information regarding individual trees or the volumes into books or even collection terminals which are hand-held.
 He paints identification marks that are specific colours onto logs in order to identify species or grades using spray paint.
 He might also call out the grades to the log markers.